Vyral/mark-ramey/_posts/2019-08-23-why-low-interest-rates-are-important-for-buyers-and-sellers.md

 <p style="text-align: center;"><em>Low interest rates are good for buyers, but they’re also good for sellers.
 Here’s why.</em></p>

-When we’re talking about interest rates, their importance really comes down to one thing: Affordability. **For every point that interest rates go up or down, it affects the buying power of buyers by 10%.**&nbsp;
+When we’re talking about interest rates, their importance really comes down to one thing: affordability. **For every point that interest rates go up or down, it affects the buying power of buyers by 10%.**&nbsp;

 For example, if you are approved for $300,000 and interest rates go down by 1%, you can now afford $330,000. **That’s significant.**